DannoPeters/git-sync/README.md

 **user** - username of the fresh github account setup with SSH access

+#### Sync
 **nameContains** - sub string contained in files which are to be synced.

+**typeDeliminator** - specify the deliminator (what sperates portions of the filename ie) hardware.dat is superated by **.**) or enter "none" to search substrings

+**typePosition** - numberical position of the deliminated string, specify "any" for any position, or "last" for the file extension.
+Note: this section is N/A if "none" is selected for typeDeliminator.

+#### Branch
+  Allows for branches to be named dyanamically.

+**prefix** - string to be placed before dynamic portion

+**constant** - bool, set to true for fixed branch naming (combination of prefix and suffix) or set to false to create banches based on file names

 **typeDeliminator** - specify the deliminator (what sperates portions of the filename ie) hardware.dat is superated by **.**) or enter "none" to search substrings